COMP6900/COMP6900.github.io/pages/Lectures/lec3.md

 ## Btrfs

-B-Tree filesystem by a whole bunch of people, namely the people over at linux & linux partners, facebook, intel.
+The B-Tree filesystem was made by a whole bunch of dudes, namely the people over at linux & linux partners, facebook, intel.

 ### Features

-- A lotta storage -> 16Exibytes altogether and 2^64 max number of files indexable (if each file = 1B each)
+- A lotta storage -> 16 Exibytes altogether and 2^64 max number of files indexable (if each file = 1B each)
 - Snapshots of the entire partition like git, and the ability to revert to earlier snapshots
 - Subvolumes -> allow extra namespacing for virtual filesystems.
 Snapshots are basically subvolumes, and with CoW, is quite quick to make and takes little space
 - Also good features like online/cloud transactions, RAID0, swap files/partitions support, mostly lossless compression per file/volume